IbraTech04/DriveClonrPro/Readme.md

 ## About DriveClonrPro

 Alas!
 The successor to the absolute mess of a codebase known as DriveClonr has emerged!
 Oh, and it has a GUI now ^_^.
-DriveClonr was a MESS due to the time-crunch I built it under; Long-story-short: I found a bug with how I was using `NextPageTokens` and fixing it required a lot of code rewriting.
+DriveClonr was a MESS due to the time-crunch I built it under.

+> Long-story-short: I found a bug with how I was using `NextPageTokens` and fixing it required a lot of code rewriting.
 Since my school Google Drive was at risk of being disabled at any moment, I took the lazy approach and wrote really basic patches to get by.... patches that remain to this day.
 I had plans to fix DriveClonr but never got around to it, until now!

-DriveClonrPro is a new take on the DriveClonr legacy, adding a GUI, proper OOP design, and a lot of other cool stuff.
-It's still in development, but it's already a lot better (and more importantly, stable) than DriveClonr.
+DriveClonrPro is a new take on the DriveClonr legacy, adding a GUI, proper OOP design, and a lot of other cool QoL features.
+DriveClonrPro is a complete rewrite of the original DriveClonr codebase, and as such, it is a lot cleaner and easier to use.
+I also took the time to add a lot of new features that were requested by users of the original DriveClonr!

 ## What happened to the `e` in DriveClon(e)rPro?